steveblue/angular2-rollup/README.md

 #### Do I need to add script / link tags into index.html ?

-Yes, as of right now Rollup will not handle this for you, but may in the future.
+Yes, as of right now Rollup will not handle this for you.
 The typical Angular 2 dependencies have been added for you.
-These dependencies are currently stored in /src/public/lib and require a script to copy dependencies which hasn't been written yet.
-This situation is not ideal, since dep are currently being tracked by github and a myriad of other reasons.
-This will be fixed soon.
+These dependencies are currently stored in /src/public/lib.
+This project requires a script to copy dependencies from `node_nodules` which hasn't been written yet.
+This situation is not ideal, since dependencies are currently being tracked by github and a myriad of other reasons.
+Please consider submitting a fix for this.

 #### How to include external angular 2 libraries ?

-It's simple, just install the lib via npm and import it in your code when you need it.
+It's simple, just install the lib via npm, import it into src/vendor.ts and then import in your code when you need it.
 Don't forget that you need to configure some external libs in the [bootstrap](https://github.com/steveblue/angular2-rollup/blob/master/src/main.ts) of your application.

 # TypeScript